Harmonic maps of finite uniton type into inner symmetric spaces: Introduction

+Our main motivation for the study of such harmonic maps is to provide the background for a detailed study of a wide variety of different types of Willmore surfaces in $S^n$, surfaces of compact or non-compact type.
+As an application of this paper a rough classification of Willmore two-spheres (whose conformal Gauss maps take values in the non-compact symmetric space $SO^+(1,n+3)/SO(1,3)\times SO(n)$) has been worked out in \cite{Wang-1}.
+For the convenience of the reader we include the main result of \cite{Wang-1} by presenting its coarse classification of Willmore two-spheres in $S^{2n}$, in terms of the normalized potentials of their conformal Gauss maps.
+Moreover, we also present a new Willmore two-sphere constructed by using \cite{DoWa11,DoWa12} and the results of this paper.
+This example also responds to an open problem posed by Ejiri in 1988 \cite{Ejiri1988}.
 This paper is organized as follows.
-Section 2 is to review the basic results of the loop group theory for harmonic maps.
+In Section 2 we review the basic results of the loop group theory for harmonic maps.
 In Section 3, we provide a detailed description of harmonic maps of finite uniton type.
 Several equivalent definitions are given for such maps.
-Moreover, we also discuss briefly the monodromy and dressing actions for harmonic maps of finite uniton type.
-Then in Section 4 we introduce the main results of Burstall and Guest on harmonic maps of finite uniton type \cite{BuGu}, as well as a description of their work in terms of {\em normalized potentials}, some of which has appeared in \cite{BuGu} and \cite{Gu2002}.
-Here we give a complete and detailed proof.
-In Section 5, we provide the description of harmonic maps of finite uniton type into non-compact inner symmetric spaces, applying the DPW version of the description of harmonic maps of finite uniton type into compact inner symmetric spaces.
+Moreover, we also discuss briefly the monodromy and dressing actions for harmonic maps of finite uniton type. {In Section 4 we first introduce the main results of Burstall and Guest on harmonic maps of finite uniton type \cite{BuGu}, as well as a description of their work in terms of {\em normalized potentials}, most of which have appeared in \cite{BuGu} and \cite{Gu2002}.
+Then we prove that for harmonic maps of finite uniton numbers into compact inner symmetric spaces, the initial condition of the extended frame and the extended meromorphic frame can be identity at some chosen base point in $M$.
+Finally in Section 5, we first apply the above result to get the same description of harmonic maps of finite uniton type into non-compact inner symmetric spaces.
+As an illustration, an outline of applications to the study of Willmore surfaces is listed.} \\

-Section 6 ends this paper by presenting several new Willmore two-spheres which were constructed by using \cite{DoWa1} and the results of this paper.